-Paramount has finally released their highly anticipated Blu-ray version of George Pal’s 1953 science fiction classic "The War of the Worlds".
-Paramount’s 4K restoration of the landmark film occurred several years ago and at that time, fans wondered when it would be available for consumer purchase on Blu-ray even though it has been available on iTunes.
-The 4K version had several public screenings including one at the Fox Tucson Theatre.
-Last summer Turner Classic Movies aired it.
+Paramount’s highly anticipated Blu-ray version of George Pal’s 1953 science fiction classic "The War of the Worlds" came out in 2020.
+Paramount’s 4K restoration of the landmark film occurred in 2018 and at that time, fans wondered when it would be available for consumer purchase on Blu-ray even though it has been available on iTunes.
+The 4K version had several public screenings including one at the Fox Tucson Theatre in 2018.
+In 2019 Turner Classic Movies aired it.

-This month’s release of the Criterion edition marks the first commercial Blu-ray release of the film in the U.S. Australian based Via Vision Entertainment, under license with Paramount, released their Blu-ray version this past May.
+The Criterion edition came out in July 202 and it marks the first commercial Blu-ray release of the film in the U.S. Australian based Via Vision Entertainment (now called Imprint), under license with Paramount, released their Blu-ray version in May of that same year.

 Criterion offers an audio interview with producer George Pal from 1970 that is not that informative.
 In addition, the audio quality of the interview is poor and as it plays, your television screen is locked onto one scene from the film during the whole interview.
 It would have been better if the producers opted for a slide show offering listeners rare and interesting clips of Pal’s life while the audio plays.

 The most interesting of the new material included in the Criterion edition is a feature called “Movie Archaeologists.”
 Here visual effects supervisor Craig Barron shows stills and footage of various scenes from the film that have never been seen before.
 These include a clapboard clip of Chesley Bonestell’s matte painting of the planet Mercury that was part of the film’s opening “tour of the planets” sequence.
-In this clip you models of mountains and rocks are placed in the foreground of Bonestell’s artwork that give the whole scene greater dimension.
+In this clip you see models of mountains and rocks placed in the foreground of Bonestell’s artwork that give the whole scene greater dimension.

 In this feature, Barron also presents some astounding raw film footage showing the “magnetic blisters” or transparent bell jar force fields that the Martian’s created with the war machines to protect them from Earth’s weaponry.
 Shown is separate footage of the bell jars with black squibs or charges stuck to the exterior.
 These are set off and the resulting footage shows exploding impact points where artillery shells hit the shields during the first Martian confrontation with the military.
 That footage is then superimposed over the original advancing war machine which is then combined with the rest of the visual and sound effects to produce the final sequence.